French aviso Commandant Bouan: Construction and career

 Commandant Bouan was laid down on 12 October 1981 at Arsenal de Lorient, Lorient.
 Launched on 23 May 1983 and commissioned on 11 May 1984.

 On 15 July 2008, at 9:12 a.m., while she was preparing to leave the port of Nice (Alpes-Maritimes) where he had spent three days on the occasion of the 14 July ceremonies, the ship collided with the quay at the level of its bow during its departure maneuver, a port pilot being on board and a tug hitched up.
 The damage consisted mainly of a sinking of the bow above the waterline, which was the subject of a makeshift repair by DCNS personnel, dispatched to the site.
 It delayed by 24 hours before reaching Toulon, its homport, where final repairs were carried out during the unavailability for maintenance, already scheduled for this ship in September and October 2008.

 In June 2021, Commandant Bouan participated in anti-piracy missions in the Gulf of Guinea off Nigeria.

 In May 2022, the ship evaluated the SMDM (navy mini-drone system) over a four week period.
 It was subsequently indicated that she would be permanently equipped with the system in order to enhance her surveillance capabilities.

 From May to September 2023, the ship underwent her last refit prior to her planned retirement and permitting her to remain in service until 2026.
-She is scheduled to be withdrawn from service in 2026 and be replaced by one of a new class of ocean-going Patrol Vessels (the Patrouilleurs Hauturiers).
+She was withdrawn from service in 2026 and is eventually to be replaced by one of a new class of ocean-going Patrol Vessels (the Patrouilleurs Hauturiers).